Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Conclusions

 Quantum communications enable secure information transfer and entanglement distribution but are limited by channel capacity and decoherence.
 Developing protocols that mitigate these challenges is key to realising quantum networks.

 The Pauli dephasing channel exemplifies how decoherence can be particularly detrimental.
 While quantum repeaters can help mitigate losses and improve secret key rates beyond those of point-to-point communications, they fail to surpass the capacity of a repeaterless channel in the case of dephasing noise.
 This is because the Bell state measurements in repeaters further degrade the quantum states.
 To overcome this problem, we presented a purification protocol assisted with two-way classical communications designed to reach the dephasing channel capacity in the asymptotic limit.
 Through a recursive process, where Alice and Bob apply CNOT gates and measure in the Hadamard basis, the protocol purifies Bell pairs, improving their fidelity by correcting higher-order dephasing errors with each round.
 Ultimately, this method ensures the Bell pairs are nearly perfect, making them ideal for use in quantum repeaters before entanglement swapping with the respective nodes.
 Additionally, our protocol can also be applied to dephasing errors in quantum computers or to purify Bell states in distributed quantum computing.
-While achieving the dephasing channel capacity requires multiple Bell pairs, our protocol offers an explicit circuit \ZJ{that can be adapted to any number of pairs,} with the repetition rate adjustable to the user’s \ZJ{requirements.}
+While achieving the dephasing-channel capacity requires multiple Bell pairs, our protocol offers an explicit circuit that can be adapted to any number of pairs, with the repetition rate adjustable to the user’s requirements.
+Importantly, our protocol remains relevant even outside the asymptotic limit.
+When implemented with small values of $m$, it naturally reduces to well-known schemes such as Deutsch’s protocol~\cite{deutsch1996quantum} and can be practically adapted into pumping~\cite{dur1999quantum} or banding-style~\cite{riera2021entanglement} purification strategies.
+Pumping protocols repeatedly distill a slightly purified state using fresh noisy states, while banding protocols group intermediate states by fidelity and apply tailored purification steps within each group.
+Due to our protocol's optimisation for the dephasing channel, the same fixed circuit can be reused across rounds, providing a simple and scalable approach that performs well even under realistic resource constraints.

+\ozlemREV{Beyond these physical-level purification strategies, recent work has introduced constant-rate and constant-overhead distillation protocols based on stabiliser and quantum error-detecting codes, primarily in the context of fault-tolerant distributed quantum computing~\cite{pattison2025constant,bonilla2025constant,shi2025stabilizer}.
+These schemes operate on large encoded blocks and rely on syndrome measurements to reduce overhead.
+In contrast, our protocol acts directly on unencoded physical Bell pairs and is analytically optimised for the Pauli dephasing channel, providing an explicit circuit that approaches the channel’s two-way capacity.
+The two approaches therefore target different operational regimes: code-based schemes optimise fault-tolerant, encoded entanglement generation, whereas our protocol provides a physical-level, channel-specific purification routine.}